-* The Agusta company of Italy, now part of the international AgustaWestland group, got into the helicopter business by building license-built copies of the superlative Bell Model 47 light helicopter.
+* The Agusta company of Italy -- later part of the Anglo-Italian AgustaWestland firm, now absorbed into the Italian Leonardo group -- got into the helicopter business by building license-built copies of the superlative Bell Model 47 light helicopter.
 License production was all very good, but the Italians wanted to build their own machines, resulting in the development of the sleek "A109 Hirundo (Swallow)".
-This document provides a history and description of the A109 series, as well as its low-cost "AW119 Koala" derivative, and the scaled-up "AW139/149/169" follow-ons.
+This document provides a history and description of the A109 series -- as well as its low-cost "AW119 Koala" derivative, and the scaled-up "AW139/149/169" follow-ons.

 * Agusta originally worked on developing their own derivatives of the Bell 47, gradually leading to the turboshaft-powered "A105" in the mid-1960s and the all-new-design "A106" maritime combat helicopter, both of which were flown as prototypes but which did not enter production.
 At the same time, Agusta was considering a civil helicopter of new design, which emerged as the "A109".
 Development took several zigs and zags -- for example, the initial configuration featured a single engine but was redesigned for twin engines to provide safety -- with the prototype "A109C" ("C" for "Civil") prototype performing its first flight on 4 August 1971.
 Ottorino Lancia was at the controls, accompanied by Paolo Bellavita, one of the design engineers.
 Obviously Bellavita was confident in the design.
 It was a sleek, sharklike machine with retractable tricycle landing gear, powered by twin Allison 250-C14 turboshafts providing 275 kW (370 SHP) each.